YTaraf/Work_Shops/SQL_Intro/README.md

 ## Requirements

 - A laptop with internet access.
-- A modern web browser (Chrome, Firefox, or Edge recommended).
+- A modern web browser.
 - No prior experience with SQL is required, but familiarity with basic computer operations is helpful.

 ---